-Utah Code § 63G-2-203(6) (2022) Utah Code § 63G-2-400.5 (2019) Utah Code § 63G-2-401 (2019)
+Utah Code § 63G-2-203(6) (2022) Utah Code § 63G-2-400.5 (2019) Utah Code § 63G-2-401 (2024)

-An appeal is made by filing a notice of appeal with the superintendent within 30 days after (1) the District sends or delivers the notice of denial or denies a request to waive fees, (2) the records request is considered denied because the District has not timely responded to the request, or (3) the District gives notice of the claim of extraordinary circumstances justifying a longer time for responding.
+An appeal of an access denial is made by filing a notice of appeal with the superintendent within 30 days after (1) the District sends or delivers the notice of denial, (2) the records request is considered denied because the District has not timely responded to the request, or (3) the District gives notice of the claim of extraordinary circumstances justifying a longer time for responding.
+An appeal of denial of a fee waiver request is made by filing a notice of appeal with the superintendent within 30 days after the requester is notified of the denial.